jschenke488/wii-shop-extension/README.md

 [![Download for Chrome](https://corbin.io/img/chrome-button.png)](https://chrome.google.com/webstore/detail/camjnljbmplngaalikoefoibonimfhkd) [![Download for Firefox](https://corbin.io/img/firefox-button.png)](https://addons.mozilla.org/en-US/firefox/addon/wii-shop-channel/)

-**This extension is not developed by, or affiliated with, Nintendo in any way.**
+**This extension is not developed by, or affiliated with, Nintendo in any way.
+The rights for all included music belongs to Nintendo, with the exception of "Wii Shop Wednesday", which is from [Nirvana The Band The Show](https://www.youtube.com/watch?v=B_qnI1WrlnU).**